-Learn how to play Angels on one guitar!
+Learn how to play Angels on one acoustic guitar!

 The hugely successful piano ballad ‘Angels’ was written by Guy Chambers and Robbie Williams.

 Spy Tunes’ one guitar arrangement of ‘Angels’ is an example of how you could arrange piano parts for one guitar.

 The first chord, a C shaped E major, uses the low E string and a pattern moving between bass note and chord to imitate the piano part.

 Further down the arrangement, open strings are incorporated in order to make the arrangement sound as big as possible.
 These chords, because of the open strings incorporated now get some strange sounding chord names.

 There are four sections in ‘Angels’, each moving to a different area of the key.

 The verse is mostly at home around chord I, making it Ionian sounding.

 II: E I E I A C#m/A I B :II